DUNE/dune-justin/docs/justin_command.man_page.md

                   selves.

-           show-files [--request-id ID] [--stage-id ID] [--file-did DID] Shows files information cached in the  justIN  Database,  either limited  by  request  ID  and  stage ID or by file DID.
-For each file, the request ID, stage ID, file state,  and  file  DID  are shown.
-The file state is one of "finding", "unallocated", "allo- cated", or "processed".
-Files wait in the  "unallocated"  state, are  then  allocated  to  an  instance  of the stage's script by justIN's allocator service, and then either return  to  "unallo- cated" or move to "processed" depending on whether the script is able to process them correctly.

            fail-files --request-id ID [--stage-id ID]
                   Set all the files of the given request, and optionally stage, to the  failed  state when they are already in the finding, unallo-